SCALE-MS/scale-ms/docs/glossary.rst

         has been generated due to adaptations in the work flow.
 It may also apply to tasks that may be scheduled opportunistically, or simply to the change of state when a task's input dependencies have been met.

-    simulation segment
-    trajectory segment
-        A sequence of molecular simulation iterations or frames produced deterministically (within numerical limits) under well-determined
-        parameters.
-For the purposes of discussing checkpoint intervals or the minimum amount of work executed between API calls, it is useful to distinguish between full simulation trajectories and the irreducible unit of work supported by a simulation library.
-In the simplest API use cases, a simulation library does not interact with the API during production of a simulation segment, and allows for reinitialization between simulation segments.
-This allows for unambiguous labeling of the artifacts of a segment.
-Optimizations may focus on reducing overhead between successive simulation segments (minimizing reinitialization).
-        Extensions may introduce abstractions for well-characterized non-constant parameters, such as time-varying lambda values, though such abstractions are not required in the API since the effect can be achieved through binding to a mutable resource (with details beyond the scope of the API) owned by another operation whose state and action is well characterized for the segment.

 .. _user classification: